Criminal Records Regulation 2019

 10 Prescribed eligible homosexual offences

-(1) For the purposes of paragraph (d) of the definition of eligible homosexual offence in section 19A of the Act, the following offences are prescribed—
+(1) For the Act, section 19A, definition of eligible homosexual offence, paragraph (d), the following offences are prescribed—

-(b) the former offence under section 6 of the Offences in Public Places Act 1979,
+(c) the former offences under the Offences in Public Places Act 1979, sections 5 and 6,

-(c) the former offence under section 78 of the Police Offences Act 1901,
+(d) the former offence under the Police Offences Act 1901, section 78,

-(d) the former offences under sections 11 and 12 of the Summary Offences Act 1970,
+(e) the former offences under the Summary Offences Act 1970, sections 11 and 12,

-(2) However, a former offence referred to in subclause (1) is an eligible homosexual offence only if—
+(2) However, a former offence referred to in subclause (1) is an eligible homosexual offence only if the offence—

-(a) the offence was committed by a person (the offender) while engaging in a form of sexual activity with another person of the same sex, and
+(a) was committed by a person while engaging in a form of sexual activity with another person of the same sex, and

-(b) the offence was not witnessed by a person except—
+(b) was not witnessed by a person except—

 (i) any person engaged in the sexual activity, or